slai-labs/get-beam/examples/pinecone-example/README.md

 )
 ```

 In your shell, run `beam start app.py`.
-This will create a GPU environment, and connect it to your shell -- any code you run in your shell will be run remotely on the server Beam created for you!
+This will create a GPU environment, and connect it to your shell -- any code you run in your shell will be run in a remote container Beam created for you!

 ## Create a Pinecone Index